AxonIQ/reference-guide/axon-framework/events/event-dispatchers.md

 >
 > The `AggregateLifecycle` also provides an `apply(Object, MetaData)` function.
 This can be used to attach command-handler specific MetaData.

-The `AggregateLifecycle#apply`methods return an implementation of the`ApplyMore`interface.
+The `AggregateLifecycle#apply` method returns an implementation of the `ApplyMore` interface.
 This interface provides the following methods:

 * `.andThenApply(Supplier<?>)`